Lilly Hartley: Career

 Hartley founded Candescent Films in 2010.
 The film production company supports documentary films exploring social issues.
 Prior to founding the company, Hartley worked as an actress and production executive.
 She is a member of the Screen Actors Guild and Producers Guild of America.

 The first film supported by Candescent was The Queen of Versailles, which was the opening night film at the 2012 Sundance Film Festival, and was nominated for a DGA Award, IDA Award and Critics' Choice Award.
 Hartley served as an executive producer.
 As a producer on Sons of the Clouds, a documentary exploring human rights issues in Western Sahara and starring Javier Bardem, Hartley won the 2013 Goya Award for Best Documentary Film.
-The film premiered at the 2012 Berlin International Film Festival, had its North American premiere at the Toronto International Film Festival, and was also screened at the United Nations in New York, the RFK Center for Justice and Human Rights in Washington, DC, and at the European Parliament in Brussels.

-In 2012, Hartley's Candescent Films created the Candescent Award, providing grant money in support of socially conscious documentary films.
-The Candescent Award is an annual award given to projects supported by the Sundance Institute Documentary Film Program that premiere at the Sundance Film Festival.
-Past winners are Escape Fire: The Fight to Rescue American Healthcare (2012), Gideon's Army (2013), After Tiller (2013), Marmato (2014), Private Violence (2014), E-Team (2014), How to Change the World (2015), (T)error (2015) and City of Ghosts (2017), which was bought by Amazon.
 In 2014, Hartley partnered with the Tribeca Film Institute to develop a Candescent Award for films that premiere at the Tribeca Film Festival.
 The inaugural recipient of this award was Nas: Time Is Illmatic (2014).
-The second winner was The Yes Men Are Revolting, and the 2015 winner was The Wolfpack.